 This declaration has been made to make sure all agencies are able to work together more effectively in the event of reduced staffing levels and an increase in demand.
 It has not been made because agencies are unable to cope.
 Read the full statement about the declaration from the LRF chair, ACC Nikki Watson.

 We will update this page with further changes but the current situation is:

 - Emergency and high priority calls: You will see no changes to the way we respond to emergency and high priority calls.
 These are a critical function we will maintain to protect the public.
 We would encourage people to report non-urgent incidents online instead of calling 101.

 - Neighbourhood Beat Teams: Neighbourhood Beat Teams will still be patrolling your area and available to be contacted as normal.
-Public engagement events and surgeries have been cancelled.
+Some public engagement events and surgeries are now taking place.
 Find your local Beat Team.

 - Ride Along Scheme: Our Ride Along Scheme has been temporarily suspended and all applicants have been written to.
 We will update our Ride Along webpages once the Scheme is back up and running.